Shashank-Shyam-Sunder/Working-with-Scientific-Papers-Hyperskill-Project-SQL/README.md

 - Verify JSON file path and format
 - Check for missing required fields in dataset
 - Monitor console output for specific error messages

 ---
+## 📝 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+**Note:** Please check the individual paper licenses in the ArXiv dataset, as they may have different licensing terms.

+---